 - Rice Noodles – To make Bún Chả, you need to have rice noodles.
 The Vietnamese use round rice noodles and not flat ones.
 In Vietnam, they sell them fresh.
-If you cannot buy the noodles fresh you can make them fresh by checking out this recipe by Epicurious.
+If you cannot buy the noodles fresh, you can make them fresh by checking out this recipe by Epicurious.
 Alternatively, go to the Asian Grocery store and buy some dried rice noodles.
 You would boil them as you would spaghetti noodles.
-Bún Chả rice noodles are usually served cold and not hot, you can prepare these ahead of time.
+Bún Chả rice noodles are usually served cold and not hot; you can prepare these ahead of time.

 - Vegetable Salad – As with most Vietnamese dishes, the Vietnamese like fresh vegetables.
 The traditional vegetables they use for the Bún Chả salad are lettuce, mint leaves, cilantro, marjoram, and perilla.
-The marjoram that we are talking about is a Vietnamese or an Asian Marjoram, and not middle eastern marjoram.
-If you cannot find it fresh, your Bun Cha will be Ok without it.
-Also, perilla is a Vietnamese herb part of the mint family.
+The marjoram that we are talking about is a Vietnamese or an Asian Marjoram, and not a Middle Eastern marjoram.
+If you cannot find it fresh, your Bun Cha will be OK without it.
+Also, perilla is a Vietnamese herb that is part of the mint family.
 Some other Asian countries also use fresh marjoram and perilla, so you may find them at your local Asian grocery store.
 If you do not find them at the grocery store, you can use lettuce, fresh mint, and fresh cilantro for your Bún Chả salad.
 If you have some fresh mild oregano or sweet basil, you can also try to include that as part of your salad instead of the marjoram or perilla.

 - Grilled Pork – The meat used in Bún Chả is pork.
 The two common cuts of pork used to make Bún Chả are 1) ground pork and 2) pork belly.
 If you do not want to eat so much pork for the ground pork, you can try to mix in some ground chicken or turkey to make it leaner.